-- A committee of physics teachers will select the top 100 photos from the total entries received. (scoring approximately 40% essay and 60% photograph)
+- A committee of physics teachers will select 100 photos from the total entries received, looking for high quality photographs and texts that indicate learning, students explaining how they think more like experts about the phenomena.

-- The top 100 photos (50 Contrived, 50 Natural, plus any chosen with Multiple Images) will be displayed and judged at the next AAPT Summer Meeting to determine the final winners.
+- The top 100 photos (50 Contrived, 50 Natural) will be displayed and judged at the next AAPT Summer Meeting to determine the final winners.

 - Winning entries receive awards as follows: